Multilayer networks characterize human-mobility patterns by industry sector for the 2021 Texas winter storm: Introduction

 Networks encoding the spatio-temporal patterns of human movements (i.e., mobility networks) have been developed and used to provide insights about daily commuting patterns \cite{gonzalez2008understanding,louail2015uncovering}, improve public transit infrastructures \cite{louf2014congestion}, develop data-driven models for epidemic spreading \cite{meloni2011modeling,tizzoni2014use}, and reveal geographic insights about segregation \cite{nilforoshan2023human} and inequality \cite{xu2025using} (e.g., with respect to access to goods and services).
 Of note, multilayer networks \cite{mucha2010community,kivela2014multilayer,bianconi2018multilayer} have been adopted as a leading framework for mobility modeling, whereby different network layers have been utilized to represent different types of interconnected networks.
 Examples include networks that distinguish different modes of transportation \cite{de2014navigability,taylor2015topological,chodrow2016demand} or complementary infrastructures within a single mode of transportation (e.g., different airlines \cite{cardillo2013emergence,taylor2021tunable}).
 Different layers can also be used to represent different sources of data for mobility \cite{belyi2017global}, and it's worth noting that one might expect each mobility network layer to adhere to different spatial and temporal constraints \cite{barthelemy2011spatial}.

 In this work, we propose to study multilayer mobility networks in which different layers are defined according to the types of locations that persons visit---that is, the industry sector to which each location belongs.
 Different network layers are used, for example, to encode human movements to schools, grocery stores, hospitals, and so on.
-Our methodology involves studying observed movements using a cell-phone GPS dataset called SafeGraph and constructing multilayer networks that encode directed flows between spatial regions (e.g., census tracts), and the flows also vary with time (e.g., weekly).
+Our methodology involves studying observed movements using a cell-phone GPS dataset called SafeGraph \cite{SafeGraph2021} and constructing multilayer networks that encode directed weekly flows between spatial regions.
+See Figure~\ref{fig:1} for an example illustrating observed human movements from home neighborhoods to hospitals for Harris County, TX during the week of a 2021 winter storm.
 Each network layer corresponds to an industry sector defined using the North American Industry Classification System (NAICS), which is a hierarchical classification scheme that gives rise to a hierarchy of network layers.
-This modeling framework thereby allows for a rich, nuanced characterization, or ``fingerprinting'', for human movements and movement changes and adaptations by industry sector that can occur, for example, seasonally or during disruptive events such as natural disasters.
+This framework thereby allows for a rich, nuanced characterization, or ``fingerprinting'', for human movements and movement changes and adaptations by industry sector that can occur, for example, seasonally or during disruptive events such as natural disasters.
 To illustrate this application, we apply this modeling framework to investigate how human mobility adapted during a winter storm.
-By studying how people adapt their movement patterns with respect to different categories of movement (e.g., visitations to schools, hospitals, and grocery stores), our approach complements existing mobility studies that examine the risk-aversion activities of evacuation \cite{deng2021high,li2024using,wang2017aggregated} and sheltering at home \cite{gao2020mapping,coleman2020anatomy}.
+By studying how people adapt their movement patterns with respect to different categories of movement (e.g., visitations to schools, hospitals, and grocery stores), our approach examines ongoing and interrupted \emph{local movements}.
+This provides complementary insights to prior research on different risk-aversion behaviors such as sheltering at home \cite{gao2020mapping,coleman2020anatomy} and large-scale evacuations \cite{deng2021high,li2024using}---that latter of which is common for some disasters (e.g., earthquakes, hurricanes, and floods) but not winter storms \cite{wang2017aggregated}.